About Us

 1920s

-Returned service settlers in the Riverland of South Australia formed the Berri Co-operative Winery & Distillery Ltd. This co-operative was formed to process and market grapes grown by it’s members, mainly consisting of Fortified wines such as Ports and Sherries and also Brandy.
+Returned service settlers in the Riverland of South Australia formed the Berri Co-operative Winery & Distillery Ltd. This Co-operative was formed to process and market grapes grown by its members, mainly consisting of fortified wines such as Ports and Sherries and also Brandy.

 1922-1933